danielcifuentes54/aws-security-specialty/README.md

 * Supports **IP Multicast** (not supported by any other AWS Service)
 * Site to site VPN **ECMP (Equal cost multi-path routing)**
   * Create multiple site-to-site VPN connections to increase the bandwitch of you connections to AWS.
-* You can share transit gateway with direccct connect
+* You can share transit gateway with direct connect

 ### AWS Cloudfront (CDN - Content Delivery Network)

-* 216 Point of presence globally (edge locations), improves user experienc, improving read performance, content is chached at the edge.
+* 216 Point of presence globally (edge locations), improves user experience, improving read performance, content is chached at the edge.
 * DDoS protection (because worlwide) integration with shield, and WAF
 * Origins:
   * S3 bucket